 Conditions for economic activities

-The Taxonomy Regulation defines four conditions that an economic activity must meet to qualify as environmentally sustainable, also referred to as ‘taxonomy-aligned’:
+The Taxonomy Regulation defines three conditions that an economic activity must meet to qualify as environmentally sustainable, also referred to as ‘taxonomy-aligned’:

 the activity must substantially contribute to meeting at least one of the six environmental objectives;